emmysobieski/TeamPySpark/README.md

 * Multiple machine learning models were examined using two parallel structures: a binary outcome, and a multifactorial outcome with six bucketed categories
 * The models used in order to effect the best outcome include:

- ** Linear Regression
+      Linear Regression
- ** Logistic Regression
+      Logistic Regression
- ** Support Vector Machines with Linear and Radical Basis Kernels ** Random Forest
+      Support Vector Machines with Linear and Radical Basis Kernels Random Forest

 ## Technological Components

-#### Technologies, languages, tools, and algorithms used throughout the project
+#### Technologies, languages, tools, and algorithms used throughout the project:

     * Python and Pandas libraries used for data manipulation and exploration
     * Plotly, Matplotlib, Google Charts for visualizations
     * D3, JavaScript and HTML for dashboard creation